YuanQiiii/web/docs/归档/other/debugger.md

 - **replay mode**,回放模式;
 - **scheduler-locking** ,调度锁;

-> (gdb) help set scheduler-locking Set mode for locking scheduler during execution. off == no locking (threads may preempt at any time) on == full locking (no thread except the current thread may run) This applies to both normal execution and replay mode. step == scheduler locked during stepping commands (step, next, stepi, nexti).
+&gt; (gdb) help set scheduler-locking Set mode for locking scheduler during execution. off == no locking (threads may preempt at any time) on == full locking (no thread except the current thread may run) This applies to both normal execution and replay mode. step == scheduler locked during stepping commands (step, next, stepi, nexti).
 In this mode, other threads may run during other commands.
 This applies to both normal execution and replay mode. replay == scheduler locked in replay mode and unlocked during normal execution.

 - **schedule-multiple**,多进程调度;

-> (gdb) help set schedule-multiple Set mode for resuming threads of all processes.
+&gt; (gdb) help set schedule-multiple Set mode for resuming threads of all processes.
 When on, execution commands (such as 'continue' or 'next') resume all threads of all processes.
 When off (which is the default), execution commands only resume the threads of the current process.
 The set of threads that are resumed is further refined by the scheduler-locking mode (see help set scheduler-locking).

 ### 6.4 设置线程锁